 Preventing mildew and mold is an obvious concern for all homeowners.
 Allergy sufferers, however, are much more sensitive to it and often experience discomfort at otherwise inconsequential levels.
 The primary trouble areas are the bathrooms.
 Ensure you have proper ventilation and operate exhaust fans, and always paint and tile the walls with mold-resistance materials.
-Thoroughly scrub the shower, shower curtain and tub, and be preemptive about it.
+Thoroughly scrub the shower, shower curtain and tub to discourage mildew, mold and mold spores.
 Don’t wait for the spots to show up.

 Keep Pollen Outdoors

 Keep your windows and doors closed at night.
 If you open them during the day, avoid the peak pollen times in your area.
 Preferably, rely instead on your air conditioning, ventilation and filtration.
 Avoid going outside when the pollen count is high.
 If you must, then be very careful when reentering the home.
 Remove clothes carefully, and wash them immediately.
 Never hang clothes outdoors to dry.

 Pests in the home are an obvious nuisance, but there are hidden aspects too.
 There are proteins in droppings and shed skin that can trigger allergies.
 To control pests, use natural options.
 Chemical pesticides can exacerbate the problem, and a natural solution like boric acid works just as well.
 If you have a severe problem, then call a pro.
 Professional exterminators have solutions at their disposal that are appropriate for allergy sufferers.
 Cleaning the home regularly will help to avoid the initial problem.